 Immediately on crossing to the other side, the words Rupin Pass were visible written on the walls of a dhaba.
 I asked my co-travellers if this was the same trail, they confirmed and then told me we were indeed headed that side.
 I would not have dared to trek with 20 kilos on me.
 Immediately this concern of mine was shared with them, and one of them said ‘We have come together, don’t worry – we will take turns with the bags.’
 My worries were put to rest.

 Content after a tasty lunch of rice & dall, my heart sang amid the dense forests with the pretty Rupin-Supin river flowing.
-They were well behaved and seemed like genuine travellers.
+The guys were well behaved and seemed like genuine travellers.
 I was very happy to be embarking on a trail few knew about and the opportunity of staying like locals in the winters made me very excited.
 We left for a nearby village for the night, an hour’s walk away, they said.

 When I woke up the next morning, it was immediately known that a 212 VIP perfume & iPhone headphones were missing.
 I knew for certain that it was one of them who had done it.
 Without making too much fuss, I politely told everyone about my loss in front of the lady.
-The boys said, ‘The bag was opened in Dhola, perhaps they might have been left there.’
+The boys said, ‘The bag was opened in Dhaula, perhaps they might have been left there.’
 I wasn’t convinced but chose to believe their story as they confidently asked me to check their bags if I was suspicious.
 My mood was made better over chai & photographing the locals while listening to stories.

 I had carefully locked my bag and kept the keys in my pocket, to avoid further damage.

 After a lunch of more red rice and wonderful dall, we headed towards the bigger village of Hadwadi, because the fourth guy had his home there.
 This was a steep walk across the river and took around 3 hours.
 This home was even more palatial than the earlier one, made entirely from Deodhar wood.
-There were some ancient looking temples in the village, which gave it a feel of being lost in time.
+There were some ancient looking wooden tower temples in the village, which gave it a feel of being lost in time.

 We immediately cleaned the hitherto closed room & set about preparing our dinner.
 When I saw my bag, the lock had been broken down and my iPod was missing.
 I didn’t know what to do.
 I told them they were the ones who were robbing me.
 I was slapped, beaten, kicked with boots & threatened with my life.
 They didn’t agree with the accusations.
 I realised the kind of danger I was in and tried gathering my senses.